ebajcar/web10199_worksheets/syst10199/worksheets/worksheet_02.md

 ### Problem A: Fibonacci numbers

 1. Write a program that displays the first 20 Fibonacci numbers in the console.
-2. Refactor your code to display a table in the console (see `console.table()` property.
+2. Refactor your code to display a table in the console (see `console.table()` property).
 3. Extend the program to capture user’s input to determine how many numbers to display.

 ### Problem B: Convert temperature

-1. Write a program that calculates 25 degress Celsius in Fahrenheit and displays a phrase\
+1. Write a program that calculates 25 degrees Celsius in Fahrenheit and displays a phrase\
    that includes both values in the console.
 2. Modify your program to display on the page.
 3. Extend the program to capture user's input to determine what value to convert.\